-We’re far enough into 2019 that it doesn’t feel weird writing a new number at the end of the year, but still early enough for tips on improving your Amazon business.
-If you’re stuck on ideas, RepricerExpress has ten things you should be doing in your Amazon FBA business in 2019 to get ahead.
+Are you looking for Amazon FBA tips to improve your Amazon business?
+If you’re stuck for ideas, RepricerExpress has ten things you should be doing in your Amazon FBA business to get ahead.
+Ready to get started?

 1. Stay Organised in Bookkeeping and Accounting